Islandora-Collaboration-Group/ISLE/docs/update/update.md

 * You can choose to push this new branch to your remote git or keep it on your local.
 Ultimately after testing on your local, you'll merge to `master` and then deploy the new code to your `Staging` and `Production` environments.

-* On your local, using the still open terminal / Powershell, pull down the new containers.
+* On your local (personal computer), using the same open terminal, pull down the new containers.
 Be sure to be in the root of your ISLE project directory.
 Download the new ISLE images.
     * `cd ~/yourprojecthere/`
     * `docker-compose pull`